 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance MiFID II EU The Commission published in October 2011 a proposed directive and regulation to amend MiFID (MiFID II).
 MiFID II is currently subject to negotiation between the European Parliament and the Council of the EU.
 ESMA will need to produce a large number of related Level 2 measures.
 It is anticipated that the implementation date will not be earlier than mid 2014 to January 2015.
 The MiFID II proposals include (i) creation of a new type of trading venue within the regulatory framework, the organised trading facility (OTF), capturing all forms of organised trading that do not match existing categories; (ii) significantly increased regulation of commodities trading, including introducing a position reporting obligation and powers for regulators to intervene in trading activity; (iii) new powers for regulators to ban or restrict types of financial products; (iv) new safeguards on algorithmic and high frequency trading activities (mainly to address market volatility); (v) a new regime for 3 rd countries which abolishes the UK's overseas person exemption and replaces it with a requirement for overseas firms providing services into Europe to obtain a form of authorisation and (vi) new pre and post trade transparency rules for non-equity products, including bonds and commodities, similar to the transparency rules which apply to regulated equity markets.
 Recent developments: The indicative date for the first reading by the European Parliament of MiFID II is 8 October 2013.
-Click here for the current draft of MiFID II (13 February 2013).
+Click here for the current draft of MiFID II (15 April 2013).
 CRD IV EU The Commission published in July 2011 a proposal for new capital requirements for credit institutions and MiFID investment firms (CRD IV).
 The existing Capital Requirements Directive will be replaced with a regulation and a directive: the Capital Requirements Regulation (CRR) and the CRD IV Directive.
 Investment firms currently subject to the Capital Requirements Directive will be faced with higher capital requirements and new governance requirements.
-Recent developments: CRD IV is currently subject to negotiation between the European Parliament and the Council of the EU.
-Political agreement is expected to be reached during the first half of 2013.
-Recommended actions: The FSA has published a webpage on its approach to implementing transitional provisions in the CRR on own funds requirements, the grandfathering of capital instruments, and the application of regulatory adjustments to own funds.
-Click here for the current text of CRD IV.
-Click here for the current text of CRR.
-Click here for the FSA statement regarding CRD IV implementation.
+Recent developments: The European Parliament adopted the proposed CRD IV Directive on 16 April 2013, including the cap on bankers' bonuses.
+The text is subject to final review and translation - in substance the legislation has been agreed.
+Implementation of CRD IV will likely be from 1 January 2014 - this is the date the FCA is planning on.
+The FCA will publish consultations on CRD IV implementation in the summer of 2013.
+Recommended actions: Investment firms subject to CRD IV will need to consider the impact on their capital requirements.
+The FCA has a webpage on CRD IV reporting.
+UK firms should study the changes which the FCA will propose to its BIPRU and GENPRU rulebooks.
+The FCA has earlier published its approach to implementing transitional provisions in CRD IV.
+Click here for the text of CRD IV.
+Click here for the text of CRR.
+Click here for the FCA's statement on CRD IV implementation and click here for the FCA's guidance on CRD IV reporting.